Quabbin Reservoir

+Quabbin Reservoir is formed by the flooding of the Swift River Valley behind Winsor Dam and Goodnough Dike.
+The two structures were built between 1930 and 1939, though the reservoir took until 1946 to fill to capacity.
+The 25 mi Quabbin Aqueduct carries water from Quabbin Reservoir directly to Wachusett Reservoir, diverting it out of the Connecticut River watershed.

+The construction of Quabbin was subject to intense controversy, as it required the displacement of 2,500 people and the flooding of four towns: Dana, Enfield, Greenwich, and Prescott.

 Structures and water flow

 Quabbin Reservoir water flows to the Wachusett Reservoir through the Quabbin Aqueduct.
 The Quabbin watershed is managed by the Massachusetts Department of Conservation and Recreation, while the water supply system is operated by the Massachusetts Water Resources Authority.
 The Winsor Dam and the Goodnough Dike form the reservoir from impoundments of the three branches of the Swift River.
 The Quabbin Reservoir is part of the Chicopee River Watershed, which in turn feeds the Connecticut River.

 The Quabbin Spillway, which follows part of Quabbin Hill Road in Belchertown, allows water to bypass the Winsor Dam and join the Swift River when the reservoir is full.

 In 1947, the Massachusetts Legislature authorized the construction of the Chicopee Valley Aqueduct to deliver Quabbin water to three communities in Western Massachusetts: Chicopee, South Hadley, and Wilbraham.
 In 1951, with the Quabbin-Wachusett system sufficient to meet foreseeable needs, the Cochituate Aqueduct was abandoned, and the Framingham Reservoir system was placed on emergency stand-by.
 The present Lake Cochituate is the so-called Framingham Reservoir and now serves as a major swimming and boating resource but is no longer part of the potable water supply.